mferland/libzc/README.md

 internal representation of the key has been found, we try to find the actual (or an equivalent) password.

+Three different options are available to map the plaintext bytes on the ciphertext: file (`-f`), offset (`-o`) and zip entry (default).

+If no option switch is given, the program will read the plaintext and ciphertext from zip files.
+You just need to give the entry names of both files within the zips.
+For example:

+    yazc plaintext notencrypted.zip file.exe encrypted.zip file.exe

 ### Options

 `-o, --offset` use offsets instead of the zip file entry names.
 Using